 Not haggling at all can drive up prices for locals, while haggling too much can make the world’s poor even poorer.
 So what’s a traveler to do?
 We asked market vendors and experts for their two cents.

-There are two types of traveler in this world—those who love haggling and those who hate it.
+There are two types of travelers in this world—those who love haggling and those who hate it.

 The first derives a genuine thrill from standing in the hot sun in a Southeast Asian market haggling for 20 minutes and pretending to walk away numerous times—just to save $1.80 on a pair of sunglasses that were already 90 per cent cheaper than at home.